Skip to main content

 zloginAlwaysSolaris (For Zones)

-Below you can see an example of how to allow a particular user or group to run a specific sudo command without being prompted for a password:
+The following example shows how to allow a particular user or group to run a specific sudo command without being prompted for a password:

 %your-group-here ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode, /sbin/hdparm, /sbin/fdisk

-Adjust the above paths as needed to match the location of each program.
-If these permissions are missing, the autodiscovery client will not be able to discover hardware, manufacturer, serial number, and so on, as well as service dependencies and valuable application configuration information.
-You might also have to comment out Default Require tty in the /etc/sudoers file.
+Adjust the paths as needed to match the location of each program.
+If these permissions are missing, the discovery client cannot discover hardware, manufacturer, serial number, and so on, as well as service dependencies and application configuration information.
+You might also need to comment out Default Require tty in the /etc/sudoers file.

 SUDO PATH in Non-Interactive Shells